Aliona83/game-hangman/README.md

 * The level of play game should be average for both adults and children.
 * To be able to choose to play again or quit.
 * To be clearly informed how to play the game.
+* To be able to give a feedback.
 #### Visiter Goals
 * Want to enter user name.
 * I want to be able to see how many  tries I still left.